Every Place in Kansas – B

 Blanton Douglas Lost Town 1855-1856 Blanton’s Bridge at Oregon & California Trail crossing of the Wakarusa River south of Lawrence in 1855.
 Napoleon Blanton, Proprietor.
 The 1855 Territorial Legislature authorized the toll bridge.
 Napoleon Blanton, postmaster.

-Block Miami John Block, pioneer.
+Block Miami Named for John Block, a pioneer.

 Bloom Ford Ghost Town On the Chicago and Rock Island Railroad in 1887.